haleemur/sql-style-guide/README.md

 * All Keys used in equi-joins, should have the common suffix.
 This helps identify relationships easily to later developers. `_id` (*or `Id`*) is a classic choice you can't go wrong with (e.g. `user_id`).
 It's like ordering chocolate ice cream.

 * Try to make your primary key names *guessable*.
 Both `users.id` and `users.user_id` are great candidates for the primary key of the `users` table.
 If you go with 1 approach, be consistent across all your tables.
 Obvious exclusions to this rule are association proxy tables or calendar tables, which may have composite keys that follow a natural name other than `entity_name_id`, e.g. the primay key for the calendar table might be `date`.
+Using the same column name for the two keys across a relationship allows using `NATURAL JOIN` and specifying the join condition as `USING (col1, col2)`.
+While you might not use them daily, they come in handy when doing a `FULL [OUTER] JOIN`.

+* Use a suffix `_at`, `_hour`, `_date`, ... for datetime columns at their respective granularities.
+If an entity `created_at` is specified in another table, be sure to name it `entity_created_at`.

+* Regarding summary / reporting tables: these tables will often have 1 row for a period grain (such as day, week, month), and columns will record the value of a quantity at period-start & period-end.
+I've found it most clear when the measurement columns are named with suffix `_at_start` and `_at_end`, e.g. `count_distinct_users_at_start` & `count_distinct_users_at_end`.
+It is _particularly_ important when a summary measurement is the result of `count(distinct <field>)`, because it is no longer guaranteed to be additive afterwards.

+* `users` is a hotly overloaded term.
+What does it even mean?
+Unless there is 1 organizational definition of `user`, avoid `users` in favour of something more descriptive.
+In a typical data-warehouse, `users` will often be a table integrated from various external systems.
+The transformation layer should strive to rename & unify the various `users` tables to logical (dimensional) groups.

+* Column names should be descriptive.
+Avoid shortening column names to save a few characters.
+People will read column names many more times than they will type them up.

 ## Indentation & Blank Lines